-This campaign will touch on an array of issues affecting wolf conservation in Canada, including unlimited trapping quotas, trophy hunting with extended seasons (including during denning), wolf culls, and wolf poisoning.
-But it will also focus on educating about the true nature of wolves and their similarities to humans and our family dogs, as well as their intrinsic and economic value alive and functioning as an apex predator in our ecosystems.
-Our videos and outreach focus on education and science, asking for immediate government action to devise better wolf management plans.
+This project touches on an array of issues including unlimited trapping quotas, trophy hunting with extended seasons (including during denning), wolf culls, and wolf poisoning.
+A major part of this project is providing educational programs that showcase the true nature of wolves, wolf ecology, coexistence strategies, and their important role in maintain a healthy and balanced ecosystem.

 With large carnivores in decline across the globe, Canada provides one of the greatest opportunities worldwide to ensure that large carnivores continue to thrive as part of a functioning predator-prey ecosystem.
 The only places in Canada that our large carnivores are currently protected from hunting and trapping are in our national parks, yet studies repeatedly show that even the largest North American parks are inadequate in size to fully protect wolves and other wide-ranging carnivores.

-The EWC’s Buffer Zones campaign is working toward a solution to that problem: Buffer Zones around our Canadian Rocky Mountain national parks that large carnivores are fully protected in.
-These Buffer Zones would still allow hunting, recreational activities and approved industrial development, yet would eliminate all large carnivore hunting and trapping, enabling a fully functioning predator-prey ecosystem.
+The Buffer Zones Project is working toward a solution to that problem: establishing buffer zones around our Canadian Rocky Mountain national parks that large carnivores are fully protected in.
+These buffer zones would still allow hunting, recreational activities and approved industrial development, yet would eliminate all large carnivore hunting and trapping, enabling a fully functioning predator-prey ecosystem.